sardemff7/git-eventc/README.md

 * first part will be used as `project-group`
 * second part (may contain slashes) will be used as `project`
     <br />
-    The second part is optional
+    The second part is optional and will default to `repository-name`

 Here is the list of supported services.